ROMAsofthub/ROMAsofthub/README.md

 - Scripts to manage databases and run optimized SQL queries.
 - Automation utilities using Bash to streamline processes in Linux-based systems.

-Whether it's to optimize your workflow or create something fun, I’m always open to new ideas and interesting projects.

 ---

 ## Languages and Technologies

-The projects at **[ROMA]software** are created using a variety of programming languages and tools.
-Here are some of the main ones I work with:
+At **[ROMA]software**, I use a variety of programming languages and tools to bring projects to life:

-### Python
-One of my favorite languages due to its versatility and simplicity.
-I use Python to create automation scripts, CLI tools, bots, and small web applications.
-Its vast library ecosystem and support make it ideal for rapid prototyping and efficient solutions.
+- **Python**: Versatile and simple, I use Python for automation scripts, CLI tools, bots, and small web applications.

-### SQL
-The backbone of any application that needs to store and retrieve structured data.
-I use SQL to manage databases, write optimized queries, and generate reports that extract valuable insights from data.

-### Bash
-Automation is key to improving efficiency, and Bash allows me to write powerful scripts to handle repetitive tasks in Linux-based systems.
-Whether it's system configurations or automated workflows, Bash is an indispensable tool.

-### JavaScript
-JavaScript is essential when building interactive web applications.
-I use it for both frontend development and, in some cases, backend development (with Node.js) to create dynamic and responsive interfaces.

-### C#
+- **SQL**: Essential for managing and querying databases efficiently.
+- **Bash**: A key tool for automating tasks in Linux environments.
+- **JavaScript**: Used for building interactive web applications, both frontend and backend (Node.js).
-I use C# to develop more advanced desktop applications, especially those requiring a richer and more complete graphical interface.
-It’s also a great option for performance-oriented Windows applications.
+- **C#**: Ideal for developing more advanced desktop applications, especially for Windows.

 ---

-## Development Philosophy
-At **[ROMA]software**, I follow a set of key principles for every project I develop:

-1. **Simplicity**: Simplicity is essential.
-I believe in writing code that is understandable and easy to maintain.
-2. **Functionality**: Each project should solve a specific problem in the most efficient way possible.
-3. **Open Source**: Whenever possible, projects are published under an open license, so others can learn, use, and contribute.
-4. **Optimization**: I aim for my programs to be lightweight and resource-efficient, respecting the memory and processing power of the devices where they run.

----

-## Tools and Platforms
+## Projects
-Throughout my work at **[ROMA]software**, I use a variety of tools and platforms to develop, test, and distribute my projects:

-- **GitHub**: For version control and collaboration.
-- **VSCode**: My main code editor, optimized with extensions for each language I use.
-- **Heroku and Vercel**: For quick deployment of web applications and APIs.
-- **Linux & Windows**: I develop on both Linux and Windows environments, depending on the type of project.
+Here are some of the most popular and widely viewed projects at **[ROMA]software**:

+### 🔧 **Tools & Automation**
+- **[Python Project Generator (PPG)](https://github.com/ROMAsofthub/Python-Project-Generator)**: A Bash project streamlines your Python application development by automating the setup of a virtual environment and essential project configuration, allowing you to quickly launch your projects.

+### 🖥️ **systems**
+- **[writing speed test](https://github.com/ROMAsofthub/writing-speed-test)**: Writing Speed Test is a simple program designed to measure your typing speed and accuracy.
+The test consists of 100 different phrases.
+Your results are calculated instantly and displayed at the end of the test.

 ---